nus-cs2103-AY2425S1/ip/docs/README.md

 - todo read book

 ---
 ### Add Deadlines
+<a name="add-deadlines"></a>
 Adds a deadline to the task list.

 Format: ``deadline TASK /by DATE``
+> [!NOTE]
 > The month and "by" are case-sensitive.
 > - The input date will be assumed to be in the current year.
 >   - For example, "23 Sep" will be interpreted as "23 Sep 2024," since it is currently 2024.
 > - Enter the year explicitly if the date is not in the current year, such as "23 Sep 2025."

+> [!TIP]
+> - mon, tue, wed, ... will be interpreted as the next occuring mon, tue, wed, ...
+>   - For example, if today is Monday (23 Sep),
+>   - then mon will be interpreted as 30 Sep.
+>   - then tue will be interpreted as 24 Sep.

 Examples:
 - deadline return book /by 23 Sep